daiphuongngo/Satellite-UAV-Aerial-Image-Semantic-Segmentation-DeepLabV3-UNet-PSPNet/README.md

 Therefore, to address these challenges, I will use the following approaches:

--	**Data augmentation**: This techniques offers rotation, scaling, horizontal flips, color jittering, and noise injection are applied to enhance model generalization across environmental conditions.
+-	**Data augmentation**: This techniques offers rotation, scaling, horizontal flips, color jittering and noise injection are applied to enhance model generalization across environmental conditions.

 -	**Indexed masks with original colors**: The dataset uses RGB-encoded masks where each color corresponds to a distinct class.
 No manual color maps are used.
 My models are trained to learn directly from RGB-based class masks.